coraharper077/canon-printer-setups/README.md

 # IJ Start Canon – Complete Setup Guide via ijstartcanon
-If you recently purchased a Canon printer, the easiest way to install and configure it is through ijstartcanon.
+If you recently purchased a Canon printer, the easiest way to install and configure it is through <a href="https://github.com/coraharper077/canon-printer-setups/">ij.start.canon</a>.
 This setup platform helps users download the correct printer drivers, connect their printer to WiFi, and complete the installation process quickly.

-Whether you are installing a new printer or reinstalling drivers, the ijstartcanon setup method ensures your printer works smoothly with your computer, laptop, or mobile device.
+Whether you are installing a new printer or reinstalling drivers, the ij start canon setup method ensures your printer works smoothly with your computer, laptop, or mobile device.

-What is ijstartcanon?
+What is ij start canon?

 ijstartcanon is the official setup process used to install Canon printers.
 It allows users to: